kiselblat/Project-2/README.md

 #### json2csv

 [json2csv](https://www.npmjs.com/package/json2csv) is a package that converts a JSON object into a string that can be written to a csv file.
 In this case, the string is passed directly into an email object that Nodemailer then simply packages up in a csv file as an attachment.

+#### fuse
+[fusejs](https://www.npmjs.com/package/fuse.js) is an Apache License open source project.
+Maintaining and updating it takes up a good chunk of time, and there's still plenty of work to do.
+To be able to provide the project with the attention it deserves, I decided to experiment with sponsorship and/or support.
+If this works out, I can route the chunk of time that is usually spent on lucrative endeavors to this project.

 ### mySQL